-The Board has established two channels, one for public and a second for government broadcast.
-The Birmingham Public School District operates a third educational channel.
+The Board has established two local channels for broadcasting to local cable subscribers, one for public and a second for government activities.
+Birmingham Public School District operates a third educational channel.
 The three channels are commonly referred to as PEG channels.
-The public and governmental channels are administered by the Board, and the educational channel is administered by the Birmingham Public School District.
+The public and governmental channels are administered by the Board, and the educational channel is administered by Birmingham Public School District.
 In order to fund the administration of the public and governmental channels, the Board receives financial support in the form of PEG fees from its cable providers in the amount of 2-3 percent of the cable providers' gross revenue in each community.
 By state and federal law, these funds are restrictively dedicated for use on PEG-related projects.
 A portion of these PEG fees can be and is allocated to the Parties and Birmingham Public School District upon a grant request.
 The unused portion as of the end of the year has been classified as restricted fund balance/net position.